 Take small breaks

 Take small breaks between time blocks.
-Five to ten minutes for every one to two hours of work to get up and move around, refill your coffee, change gears, clear your head, etc., is a good rule of thumb.
+Five to ten minutes for every one to two hours of work to get up and move around, refill your coffee, change gears, clear your head, etc, is a good rule of thumb.
+You should dedicate this time to doing things you enjoy.
+Whether that is simply getting coffee or maybe relaxing using a CBD based product (perhaps from a company such as Blessed CBD), make sure you spend the small break simply doing that happy task.
+Whether it’s 10 minutes or an hour – make sure to really refocus your mind and take some time out.

 Take time to relax